Generic Name: enoxaparin (ee NOX a PAR rin)

 nosebleeds, bleeding gums;

 abnormal vaginal bleeding, blood in your urine or stools;

 coughing up blood or vomit that looks like coffee grounds;

 signs of bleeding in the brain--sudden weakness (especially on one side of the body), sudden severe headache, problems with speech or vision; or

 low red blood cells (anemia)--pale skin, unusual tiredness, feeling light-headed or short of breath, cold hands and feet.

 pain, bruising, redness, or irritation where the medicine was injected.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect enoxaparin?

-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with enoxaparin, especially other medicines used to treat or prevent blood clots, such as:
+Tell your doctor about all your other medicines, especially other medicines to treat or prevent blood clots, such as: